First over-the-counter birth control pill gets FDA approval

-WASHINGTON — (AP) — U.S. officials have approved the first over-the-counter birth control pill, which will let American women and girls buy contraceptive medication from the same aisle as aspirin and eyedrops.
+WASHINGTON — (AP) — Federal regulators on Thursday approved the nation's first over-the-counter birth control pill in a landmark decision that will soon allow American women and girls to obtain contraceptive medication as easily as they buy aspirin and eyedrops.

-The Food and Drug Administration said Thursday it cleared Perrigo's once-a-day Opill to be sold without a prescription, making it the first such medication to be moved out from behind the pharmacy counter.
-The company won't start shipping the pill until early next year, and there will be no age restrictions on sales.
+The Food and Drug Administration cleared once-a-day Opill to be sold without a prescription, making it the first such medication to be moved out from behind the pharmacy counter.
+The manufacturer, Ireland-based Perrigo, won't start shipping the pill until early next year, and there will be no age restrictions on sales.

 Hormone-based pills have long been the most common form of birth control in the U.S., used by tens of millions of women since the 1960s.
 Until now, all of them required a prescription.

-Medical societies and women's health groups have pushed for wider access, noting that an estimated 45% of the 6 million annual pregnancies in the U.S. are unintended.
+Medical societies and women's health groups have pushed for wider access for decades, noting that an estimated 45% of the 6 million annual pregnancies in the U.S. are unintended.
 Teens and girls, women of color and those with low incomes report greater hurdles in getting prescriptions and picking them up.

 Forcing insurers to cover over-the-counter birth control would require a regulatory change by the federal government, which women's advocates are urging the Biden administration to implement.

-But women's health advocates hope the decision will pave the way for more over-the-counter birth control options and, eventually, for abortion pills to do the same.
+But women's health advocates hope the decision paves the way for more over-the-counter birth control options and, eventually, for abortion pills to do the same.

-That said, FDA's decision has no relation to the ongoing court battles over the abortion pill mifepristone.
-The studies in Perrigo's FDA application began years before the Supreme Court's reversal of Roe v.
-Wade, which has upended abortion access across the U.S.

-With some states curtailing women's reproductive rights, the FDA has faced pressure from Democratic politicians, health advocates and medical professionals to ease access to birth control.
-The American Medical Association and the leading professional society for obstetricians and gynecologists backed Opill's application for over-the-counter status.

 An outside panel of FDA advisers unanimously voted in favor of the switch at a hearing in May where dozens of public speakers called for Opill’s approval.